Oozing Eczema? Top 5 Ways to Treat Oozing, Weeping, Wet and Infected Eczema

 However, if it’s spreading fast and you don’t see progress, please don’t be stubborn.
 See your Family Doctor or the Emergency ASAP so you can go on some antibiotics and antibiotics based cream to get it under control.

 Once it’s under control, try these remedies to continue healing your skin.

 6. Bonus (Your Diet!)

-While you are trying these different home remedies, it is very important to also work on your diet.
+While you are trying these different home remedies for wet, weeping, oozing eczema, it is very important to also work on your nutrition.

 My diet was one of the last things I addressed because I didn’t have the mental capacity to change my diet while going through TSW.